Update (January 2017): We’ve now scored six repositioning cruise deals over the past three years, each for less than $50 a day using this method!

 We firmly believe that repositioning cruises such as these are one of the best travel deals out there.
 It’s pampered living for two weeks while you get first class transportation from one place in the world to another.
 It’s a fabulous affordable luxury experience that is simply tough to beat if you have the time.
 Our first repositioning cruise on Celebrity Eclipse spoiled us rotten and we’ve continued to use these repositioning cruise deals as not only a luxurious means of transportation around the globe but a cheap one too!

-Note: If you didn’t catch our last post in this series, What is a Repositioning Cruise and Where Do They Go?, you may want to start there before reading onward.
+Note: If you didn’t catch our first post in this series, What is a Repositioning Cruise and Where Do They Go?, you may want to start there before reading onward.
 And if you’re not looking for a repositioning cruise, the following 7-step method can still be used to get the best deal on any cruise.

 So, want to know exactly how to find a cruise deal like this?
 We’ve outlined an approach on how to achieve a rock-bottom price on a repositioning cruise (or any cruise).
 So follow these seven steps and you’ll be sailing across the ocean in no time!

-Exactly when during that 45-90 day period the price dips will vary by cruise line depending on their cancelation policy.
-So if you really want to stalk a cruise’s prices, do a little research to find out when the refundable cancelation period ends (which is usually based on the line and length of the cruise).
+Exactly when during that 45-90 day period the price dips will vary by cruise line depending on each cruise line’s specific cancelation policy.
+So if you really want to stalk a cruise’s prices, do a little research to find out when the refundable cancelation period ends (which varies, based on the line and length of the cruise).
 Take a look at this page on CruiseCritic which details every line’s cancelation period.
 Then calculate the cancelation date based upon the particular cruise(s) you’re most interested in.
 To be absolutely certain about the cancelation date policy, it’s best to check directly with each cruise line, who may have updated their policies beyond what was reported on this third-party site.
 Once you know when the cancelation date is, be vigilant at checking the prices a few times per day during the days surrounding that date.
 Within a week, you should notice a price change.

 A general rule of thumb is the following: